Adult Speech Therapy: Who It Helps, and Why It’s Worth It

 Online speech therapy for adults has become increasingly popular with the rise of telehealth.
 Not only is virtual speech therapy effective, it allows you to work with a qualified professional at a time that’s most convenient for you–whether that’s before or after work, on the weekends, or around your family’s hectic schedule.
 Plus, who wants to waste time commuting back and forth to a speech therapy clinic every week?

+You can start by taking our simple screener to find out if you'd benefit from a speech evaluation.
+You can discuss your results with a licensed speech therapist for free.
 The first step to starting speech therapy, regardless of how it’s delivered, is to receive an evaluation from a certified speech-language pathologist.
 During the evaluation, your speech therapist may:

 Ask questions to learn about your background and speech challenge(s)